ythuangyt/friendship-mobility/index.md

 cover-img: img/background.jpg
 ---

-Mobility is apart of the essence of life, it has opened many new doors to mankind and has allowed society to shape itself to what it is now.
+Mobility is a part of the essence of life.
+It has opened many new doors to mankind and has allowed society to shape itself to what it is now.
 As Roman Payne said:
 > A person does not grow from the ground like a vine or a tree, one is not part of a plot of land.
 Mankind has legs so it can wander.

 For these reasons, human mobility is a topic that has always drawn attention of researchers.
 Many studies have been led around analyzing coarse-grained human mobility through statistical model.
 In this datastory, we extend our horizon and study **fine-grained** human mobility by looking at the evolution of human mobility on a day-to-day basis.

 The dataset we used inlcudes long-term (2012.04-2014.01) global-scale checkins collected from the Foursquare application, as well as two snapshots of users' friendship before and after the checkin collection period.
 A checkin includes the User ID, the Venue ID and the time at which it was taken.
 For each venue, the dataset also provides the country of location, the latitude/longitude coordinates as well as the venue category.
 Categories include "Post Office", "Pub" or even "Paella Restaurant" for a total of around 500 different categories.
 Using this dataset we will analyze the effect of multiple factors on the similarity of user's mobility through.

+### How to define similarity?
+We use two criteria to estimate checkins' similarity, which are **cosine similarity** and **intersection of most common visited location categories**.
+1. Cosine Similarity: We first estimate the probablity that a user is checking in each location, and call it the location probability vector.
+Namely, for each user, we calculate the vector by dividing the numbers of checkins in each location over their the total number of checkins.
+The cosine similarity between two users is the normalized dot product of two users' location probability vector.
+2. Intersection of Most Common Visited Location Categories: We first 20 locations that a user has the most checkins, then calculate the size of the intersection of the two users' commom locations.

 ### So, what could be the factors that influence the mobility?
 Well for example, a factor that affect mobility is how **sociable** a user is!
 According to their number of friends, how unique do you think a user's movements in regards to other users with a similar number of friends is ?
 The following plot represents the median cosine similarity for users with similar sociability.